asset-group/U-Fuzz/README.md

 or use U-Fuzz combiner by input y.
 ```

-Step2: After the capture analysis all the potential state and pkt list
+Step2: After the capture analysis all the potential state and packet list
 will be print out, user can proceed to form new state by entering y then the
-potential pkt lst (can copy and paste from above).
+potential packet lst (can copy and paste from above).

 ![figStep2](figs/step2.png "title-2")

 ![figStep2follow](figs/Step2_follow.png "title-2follow")

-After the initial pkt list was input, if the user wants to continuously input packets,
+After the initial packet list was input, if the user wants to continuously input packets,
 they can input 'y' for the follow question, or can just input 'n' to proceed.

 ![figStep3](figs/step3.png "title-3")

-Step3: After the potential pkt list was input, the capture processor will out put all the
+Step3: After the potential packet list was input, the capture processor will out put all the
-common layers which shared by all packets the user just input, then analysis form the most
+common layers which shared by all packets the user just input, then analysis from the most
 relevant layer.

 ![figStep4](figs/step4.png "title-4")